Welcome to today's edition of the Rush 24-7 podcast.

 If you get them to be honest with you, it's just that now his voice is on tape and they can't sweep it under the rug.

-They have been able to sweep This guy of the rug because the Clippers sucked.
+They have been able to sweep this guy under the rug because the Clippers sucked, because the Clippers were constant losers.

-There's a lot more attention on them than there usually is.
+So there's a lot more attention on them than there usually is.

-The Lakers owned LA in many ways, not just in basketball.
+The Lakers owned L.A. in many ways, not just in basketball.

-And so the Clippers were an also ran out there in Disneyland, and you know, well, they played in the same place, but now they can't sweep it under the rug because there's actual tape of the guy.
+And, you know, they played in the same place, but now they can't sweep it under the rug because there's actual tape of the guy.

-It's not people talking about it, it's his voice.
+It's not people talking about it.

 But the real question is, why didn't they do anything about this long ago?